Diophantine approximation on curves: Proofs of Theorems

 \subsection{Proof of Theorem~\ref{thm2}}

 The key idea of the proof of Theorem~\ref{thm2} is a refined treatment of the case of polynomials with a repeated root, where the additional condition \eqref{zzz} was required in the original proof of Theorem~\ref{Hussainparabola}.
-In this case we may write $P(t)=a_{2}\left(t-\frac{u}{v}\right)^{2}$, so $P(x)$ being small corresponds to a rational number $u/v$ being close to $x$.
-We can thus deduce the claim from the one-dimensional convergence case of the Theorem \ref{JSDV}.

-As indicated above, when $\VV_{2}^{\prime}$ denotes the set of quadratic polynomials $P(t)$ that has distinct rational roots, the proof of Case II in Theorem~\ref{Hussainparabola} in \cite{Hussain} shows that $\HH^{g}(\VV_{2}^{\prime})=0$ as soon as the condition in \eqref{conresult} holds (without use of \eqref{zzz}).

-Concerning case I, i.e. $P$ has a repeated root, as in \cite{Hussain} we want to estimate the Hausdorff measure of the set
+Summarising the proof of Theorem \ref{Hussainparabola}, we recall that